dmichel76/EPICS.js/README.md

 <TextUpdate pv="TEST:PROGRESS" background="black" fontcolor="white" width="150" pretext="Processing " posttext="%"/>
  ```

-## Architecture
+## How it works

+#### Server

 The server is written for Node.js and depends on https://github.com/RobbieClarken/node-epics to do the communication with EPICS IOCs.
 Socket.io is then used expose PVs to the client/browser via a json object.
-React.js is used for the front-end doing the socket.io communication with the server and providing basics built-in widgets.

-## Server
+The server will monitor how many clients are looking at the same PV and make sure only one socket connection is established per PV on the server side.
+So the client has to 'register' its PV first to tell the server to start monitoring that PV.
+When no client is looking at a given PV, the monitoring is closed.

 Assuming you have EPICS installed and the environment variable ```NODE_EPICS_LIBCA``` is set to where the Channel Access library is installed, all you have to do is install the dependencies and run it.

 ```